microsoft/BosqueLanguage/README.md

 In order to build the language the following are needed:

-- 64 bits Operating System
+- 64 bit Operating System
 - The LTS version of [node.js](https://nodejs.org/en/download/) ( According to your OS )
 - Typescript (install with: `npm i typescript -g`)